-Elizabeth Petruso is a sophomore here at St. Dominic High School.
+Elizabeth Petruso is a senior here at St. Dominic High School.
 Elizabeth is the President of Student Council and a varsity cheerleader.
 She is extremely...

 A Country Divided Against Itself Cannot Stand